PENN STATE HBG

 MIDDLETOWN, PA 17057

 Dr. Gabbidon is Distinguished Professor of Criminal Justice.
-He has served as a fellow at Harvard University's W. E. B. Du Bois Institute for Afro-American Research and has taught at the Center for Africana Studies at the University of Pennsylvania.
-The author of more than 100 scholarly publications including more than 70 peer-reviewed articles and 13 books.
-His most recent books include the co-authored book, Shopping While Black: Consumer Racial Profiling in America (2020; Routledge), Criminological Perspectives on Race and Crime (5th edition; 2020, Routledge), the co-authored text Race and Crime (5th edition; 2019, SAGE) and the co-edited book, Building a Black Criminology: Race, Theory, and Crime (2019, Routledge).
+He has served as a fellow at Harvard University's W. E. B. Du Bois Institute for African and African American Research and has taught at the Center for Africana Studies at the University of Pennsylvania.
+Professor Gabbidon is the author of more than 100 scholarly publications including more than 70 peer-reviewed articles and 13 books.
+His most recent books include the co-authored book, Shopping While Black: Consumer Racial Profiling in America (2020; Routledge), Criminological Perspectives on Race and Crime (5th edition; 2020, Routledge), and the co-authored book, Race, Ethnicity, Crime, & Justice: An International Dilemma (2nd edition; 2020, Routledge).
 The recipient of numerous awards, in 2019, Dr. Gabbidon was named a Fellow of the Academy of Criminal Justice Sciences(ACJS).
-In addition, he was the recipient of the 2015 Julius Debro Award for outstanding service, and the 2016 Outstanding Teaching Award, both from the Division on People of Color and Crime of the American Society of Criminology.
+In 2020, he was identified as the 24th Most Influential Criminologist in the world by AcademicInfuence.com.

 Recent books